-CSC 118 (3) Computer Science I. Prerequisites: MATH 118 or equivalent, CSC 115 or equivalent.
+- CSC 118 (3) Computer Science I. Prerequisites: MATH 118 or equivalent, CSC 115 or equivalent.
 This is the first course in the computer science programming sequence and is required of all computer science majors.
 Course objectives include introduction to problem solving methods and algorithm development; definition of language syntax and semantics of Object-Oriented Programming I Language; and developing the ability to design, code, debug, document, and successfully execute programs.
 Topics include objects and classes, data types, applets and graphics, decision statements, iteration, methods, testing and debugging, arrays, sorting and searching, Students will learn to use Integrated Development Environment (IDE) to apply problem solving and programming concepts to write, compile, and run programs.
-The course consists of two lecture hours and one laboratory hour.

-CSC 119 (3) Computer Science II.
+The course consists of two lecture hours and one laboratory hour. - CSC 119 (3) Computer Science II.
 Prerequisites: CSC 118.
 This course is the follow-up of CSC 118.
 Additional topics in Object-Oriented Programming are covered in this course.
 Then the emphasis shifts to object-oriented analysis and design.
 This course covers I/O streams, exception handling, threads, reflection, UML, object-oriented analysis and design, object-oriented graphical user interfaces, design patterns, and refactoring.
-This course consists of two lecture hours and one laboratory hour.

-CSC 209 (3) Programming in C/UNIX.
+This course consists of two lecture hours and one laboratory hour. - CSC 209 (3) Programming in C/UNIX.
 Prerequisites: CSC 119.
 Problem-solving methods, algorithm development, debugging and documentation in the C programming language with emphasis on the UNIX operating system environment.
 Topics include pointers, strings, structures, unions, linked lists, UNIX process management, and UNIX shell programming.
-CSC 214 (3) Programming for the Web.
-Prerequisites: CSC 119.
-This course is designed for students who have computer programming experience and who want to write Web applications.